Idyllei/rust-multihash/README.md

 ## Dependencies

 This uses [libsodium](https://github.com/jedisct1/libsodium) and [sodiumoxide](https://github.com/dnaq/sodiumoxide)
-for the hashing so it depends on libsodium being installed.
+for the hashing, so it depends on libsodium being installed.

 ## Maintainers